prasadnarwadkar/AutotaskWebAPI/docs/index.md

 # AutotaskWebAPI
-ASP.NET Web API which wraps Autotask (AT) SOAP API.
+This is an ASP.NET Web API which wraps Autotask (AT) SOAP API.
 It helps developers use the Web API from any client (HTML5 web app, AngularJS web app, desktop client and so forth).
 It is RESTful.
 Using the SOAP API directly is tedious and needs wrapping code in clients like JavaScript/jQuery, web apps and desktop apps.
 This ASP.NET Web API fulfils this need.

 # Benefits
 I believe that the API will serve as an important toolset to create dashboards, both desktop and web-based for your Autotask account whereby your employees and clients can easily work with Autotask entities directly from your dashboard rather than navigating into Autotask portal.